Lagos shops for new investors for 4th Mainland Bridge project - Nigeria Today

 Lagos shops for new investors for 4th Mainland Bridge project

-The state says it is awaiting approval from Abuja to commence work on the airport road project.
+“On Murtala Mohammed Airport road, we did not get approval from the Federal Government but we are still working with them, we are getting things ready for the approval.

+“Whenever the approval comes, the next day we will begin work on the site.

-The post Lagos shops for new investors for 4th Mainland Bridge project appeared first on Premium Times Nigeria.
+The post Lagos shops for new investors for 4th Mainland Bridge project appeared first on Vanguard News.

 Do you something awesome to share with the world?
 Click here to share